INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 3 - Ethereum 2.0/3 - Improvement Proposals.md

 ## **Types of EIPs**

-Ethereum Improvement Proposals are categorized based on their scope and impact

 ### **Core EIPs**
 - Core EIPs propose changes that directly affect the Ethereum protocol, including consensus rules, network upgrades, and block validation processes.
-These are critical for Ethereum's core functionality and often require network-wide upgrades (hard forks).
+- These are critical for Ethereum's core functionality and often require network-wide upgrades (hard forks).
 - Core EIPs are essential for Ethereum's stability, security, and scalability.
 - **Example**: EIP-1559 introduced a new transaction fee mechanism with a base fee that is burned, reducing fee volatility and enhancing Ethereum's deflationary properties.

 ### **ERCs (Ethereum Request for Comments)**
-- *ERCs define standards for smart contracts and application-level functionality.
-They focus on creating interoperable and standardized frameworks for developers building on Ethereum.
+- ERCs define standards for smart contracts and application-level functionality.
+- They focus on creating interoperable and standardized frameworks for developers building on Ethereum.
-- *ERCs enable compatibility between decentralized applications (DApps), tokens, and wallets.
+- ERCs enable compatibility between decentralized applications (DApps), tokens, and wallets.
-- **Examples**:
+- **Examples**: EIP-20, EIP-721, EIP-1155
-   - **EIP-20**: Defines the **ERC-20** standard for fungible tokens.
-   - **EIP-721**: Establishes the **ERC-721** standard for non-fungible tokens (NFTs).
-   - **EIP-1155**: A multi-token standard supporting both fungible and non-fungible tokens.

 ### **Meta EIPs**
 - Meta EIPs propose processes, guidelines, or improvements to the EIP framework itself, rather than changes to the Ethereum protocol.
-These EIPs outline governance mechanisms, workflows, and procedures for handling proposals.
 - Meta EIPs help streamline the Ethereum development process and enhance the efficiency of decentralized governance.
-- **Example**: Guidelines for EIP submissions and approvals, ensuring transparency and inclusivity in the process.
+- **Example**: Guidelines for EIP submissions and approvals.

 ### **Informational EIPs**
 - Informational EIPs provide general guidelines, recommendations, or best practices for the Ethereum community.
-They do not propose changes to the protocol but serve as resources for developers and stakeholders.
+- They don't propose changes to the protocol but serve as resources for developers and stakeholders.
 - Informational EIPs act as educational tools to improve development practices.
 - **Example**: Documentation on efficient smart contract development or gas optimization strategies.